Nikon D5500 vs D750

 Studio photographers will appreciate that the Nikon D750 (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5500 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the D5500 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D5500 and D750 can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Nikon D750 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D5500 and the Nikon D750?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.